heuwerk/UpdateProton/README.md

 ``sh updateproton.sh`` in your terminal

 ## Dependencies
-The script aims to use only native Linux tools, therefore it should work out of the box on any modern Linux machine.
+The script aims to use only native GNU tools, therefore it should work out of the box on any modern GNU/Linux machine.
 It is also POSIX shell compliant.
 - curl
 - tar
 - GNU coreutils